 Sometimes it’s difficult to figure out which financial actions could result in a soft or hard inquiries.
 For some actions, like applying for a mortgage, you’ll always be hit with a hard inquiry.
 For other actions, it depends on the company.
 For instance, when you rent a car, submit an apartment rental application, or open a TV or high-speed internet account, you may be initiating a soft or hard inquiry.

 For a quick guide, here’s a reference chart of actions that are categorized as soft or hard inquiries, and those that vary depending on the financial institution.

 Remember, you can always ask the company or financial institution which type of inquiry they’ll initiate on your credit before you approve it.
-If you’d like to see a list of the inquiries on your report from the past two years, you can get your TransUnion credit report for free from Credit Karma.

 Follow Credit Karma!

 Disclaimer: All information posted to this site was accurate at the time of its initial publication.
 Efforts have been made to keep the content up to date and accurate.
 However, Credit Karma does not make any guarantees about the accuracy or completeness of the information provided.
 For complete details of any products mentioned, visit bank or issuer website.